 Nine factors are considered in conducting an investigation, determining whether to charge a corporation, and negotiating plea or other agreements:

-1. The nature and seriousness of the offense, including the risk of harm to
+1. The nature and seriousness of the offense, including the risk of harm to the public;

 2. The pervasiveness of wrongdoing within the corporation, including the complicity in, or the condoning of, the wrongdoing by corporate management;